nasa/HyperCP/README.md

 (within 1 minute) prior. *In other words, if -- due to changes in QA/QC parameterization -- a file is entirely discarded at a given level, but an old file of the same name still exists in that directory, it will be ignored, and processing for that file will be terminated for higher levels.

-For you to familiarise with the processing steps run by HyperCP, please read [this](README_processing.md).

 ### Processing workflow overview